 Proposal to modify class E (new sequences, 1080p, vertical content, remove QP22); some concern is expressed about removing QP22; it is suggested to perform visual testing if quality of QP27 is sufficient for this kind of applications.
 Sequences from JVET-Y0071 could be considered, but more would be desirable.

 Other classes: Gaming, Surveillance, Remote control.
-Some sequences in these categories exit in our data bases.
+Some sequences in these categories exist in our data bases.

 Tests need to be conducted to investigate the RD behaviour of the sequences proposed.
 This should also include visual inspection.
 Coordinated effort of AHG4 and 7.